chembl/chemical_probes_lit/README.md

 To provide a benchmark, the analysis for the manuscript was performed using the following resources.
 Users should aim for a comparable environment:

-- Memory (RAM): A minimum of 250GB is recommended.
-The PySpark steps are the most memory-intensive stages of the pipeline.
+- Memory (RAM): The PySpark steps are the most memory-intensive stages of the pipeline.
+A minimum of 250GB is recommended for the script in step 1 (1_get_ner_hq_probes.py).
-- CPU Cores: The pipeline was executed using 24 cores.
+- CPU Cores: The pipeline was executed using 24 cores for script 1 and 6 for all others.
 Performance will scale with the number of available cores, particularly for the PySpark jobs.
-- Total Runtime: The full systematic pipeline took approximately 6 hours to complete on the hardware specified above
+- Total Runtime: The full systematic pipeline took approximately 1.5 hours to complete on the hardware specified above

 ## Installation
 1. Clone the repository in your preferred local path